 However, once the lease is signed, it binds both parties.
-When your commercial tenant breaches the lease in such a way that you feel eviction is necessary, you have the right to enforce your rights under the lease.
+When your commercial tenant breaks the lease in such a way that you feel eviction is necessary, you have the right to enforce the rental agreement.
 Most commercial leases last for an average of three to five years, however, they can often cover terms of ten or more years.

 Common commercial lease violations include, but are not limited to

 - Failure to pay rent on time (or at all),

 - Failure to properly care for the property,

 - Failure or refusal to carry required liability insurance,